naziba95/squad-payment-nodejs/README.md

 * `transactions`: representing purchase information, card details, value, etc.
 * `payouts`: represents the money that we paid out to the customer

-> Note: when a customer completes a card transaction, we normally receive the money from the card processor (called a settlement) on average 1 day later (what we call T+1), because this is how the financial chain (issuer, acquirers) works.
+> Note: When a customer completes a card transaction, we normally receive the money from the card processor (called a settlement) on average 1 day later (what we call T+1), because this is how the financial chain (issuer, acquirers) works.
 However, it is possible to receive money instantly through "Virtual Accounts".
 If you are curious, you can look at the product page, but this is not necessary to complete this challenge: https://squadco.com/other-products/#virtualAccounts